sap-tutorials/Tutorials/tutorials/ai-launchpad-producer/ai-launchpad-producer.md

     !![Create configuration](img/config-2.png)

-4. Identify your model row by in the **Available Artifacts** pane using the unique ID.
+4. Identify your model row in the **Available Artifacts** pane by using the unique ID.
 Select the drop-down next to it and check `text-data`.

     > Input artifacts refers to placeholder for artifacts (dataset or models) in your executable.
-Here the `textmodel` is the placeholder name for you set the model (artifact) id.
+Here the `textmodel` is the placeholder name for artifact.

     !![Create configuration](img/deploy-3.png)